On Golden Pond — Opening night is Friday, March 23, 2018 at 7:30pm

 Summer Musical — Opening night will probably be in early July 2018.
-The actual play to be performed will be chosen sometime in early Spring of 2018.
+The actual play to be performed will be chosen sometime in the Spring of 2018.

 Barefoot in the Park — Opening night is Friday, February 9, 2018 at 7:30pm

 Neil Simon's Barefoot in the Park is a romantic comedy focusing on a pair of newlyweds, Corie (played by Tiffany Gauntt) and Paul (played by Justin Hughes), as they begin married life in a tiny, 5th-floor walk-up apartment in a Manhattan brownstone.
 Paul is a strait-laced attorney, while Corie has a far more spontaneous, free spirit.